Sikhism in Pakistan: Demographics

+Decadal censuses taken in British India revealed the religious composition of all administrative divisions that would ultimately compose regions situated in contemporary Pakistan.
+The 1901 Census in British India taken in administrative divisions that would ultimately compose regions situated in contemporary Pakistan indicated that Sikhs numbered approximately 529,910 persons and comprised roughly 3.0 percent of the total population, followed by an increase to around 884,987 persons or to 4.7 percent in 1911.
+The Sikh population would rise to approximately 931,489 persons in 1921 with the share of the total population rising to 4.8 percent, further increasing to 5.7 percent in 1931, with total Sikh population growing to roughly 1,282,698 persons.

-According to the Government of Pakistan's National Database and Registration Authority (NADRA), there were 6,146 Sikhs registered in Pakistan in 2012.
+According to the Government of Pakistan's National Database and Registration Authority, there were 6,146 Sikhs registered in Pakistan in 2012.
 A 2010 survey by the Sikh Resource and Study Centre reported 50,000 Sikhs living in Pakistan.
 Most are settled in Khyber Pakhtunkhwa followed by Sindh and Punjab.
 Other sources, including the US Department of State, claim the Sikh population in Pakistan to be as high as 20,000.
-In a news article published in December 2022, there was an estimated 30,000–35,000 Sikhs in Pakistan according to Gurpal Singh and Sikhs will be included as a separate category and enumerated on the upcoming 2023 Census of Pakistan.
+In a news article published in December 2022, there was an estimated 30,000–35,000 Sikhs in Pakistan according to Gurpal Singh and Sikhs will be included as a separate category and enumerated on the 2023 Census of Pakistan.
+The results of the 2023 census will be a milestone in the first official inclusion of Sikhs since the formation of Pakistan as a sovereign nation.
+The National Database and Registration Authority (NADRA) has provided the numbers of eligible voters belonging to minority religions (registered in electoral rolls):